MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ## Media Services storage private endpoints

 With a virtual network and private endpoints for storage accounts, you can use the private endpoint to access the storage account from your on-premises network.
-This will block all Internet access to the storage account.

-> [!NOTE]
-> Media Services always uses the public endpoint to access storage accounts.
-Creating a private endpoint for a storage account does not affect how Media Services accesses the storage account.
+Media Services always uses the public endpoint to access storage accounts.
+Media Services accounts can be configured to work with storage accounts that block access from the internet by meeting the requirements below:

 Customers who configure a private endpoint for a storage account can restrict public network access to their storage account (using either the *publicNetworkAccess* or *networkAcls* properties of the storage account).
 Media Services is still able to access storage accounts using the public endpoint when the *publicNetworkAccess* or *networkAcls* properties would normally prevent this access, if all of the following conditions are met: